Developing an Information Architecture with Card Sorting

 With consumers using digital products every day, you need to be certain you’ve got the right insight and strategy to move forward with success.

-That's why at U1 Group, our mission is to provide clients with crystal clear certainty in digital execution.
-This means uncovering the valuable insights that make or break digital platforms, and recommending bespoke solutions that align strategy and resources.
+That's why at Loop11, our mission is to provide clients with crystal clear certainty in digital execution.
+This means uncovering the valuable insights that make or break digital platforms and recommending bespoke solutions that align strategy and resources.

-We are made up of a dedicated team of User Experience (UX) devotees in both Sydney and Melbourne.
-Since 2001, we've pioneered the UX field in Australia and helped many top-tier clients across sectors such as government, finance, education, not-for-profit and retail engage more effectively with audiences.
+We are made up of a dedicated team of User Experience (UX) devotees around the globe.
+Since 2009, we've pioneered the UX field and helped many top-tier clients across sectors such as government, finance, education, not-for-profit, and retail engage more effectively with audiences.

 Joji is a professional teacher, consultant, academic in all things Information Architecture, user experience & usability.
 He is positioned as a leading expert in Australia.
 Joji has designed interactive technologies for desktop, web and mobile platforms over the past 10 years both commercially and in academic research.
 His passion has, and will always be on good user experience.